 Intercountry adoptions are placement adoptions of children from countries other than Australia.
-These can be classified as a 'Hague adoption', if the country has ratified the Hague convention, or a 'non-Hague adoption', if the country has not ratified the Hague convention.
+An intercountry adoption can be classified as a 'Hague adoption', if the country has ratified the Hague Convention, or a 'non-Hague adoption', if the country has not ratified the Hague Convention.
+A non-Hague adoption may also be known as a bilateral adoption.